 If your child has a temperature or has contracted a communicable virus, your child will not be allowed to participate at camp.
 If a child shows up to camp ill, s/he will be sent to the nurse’s office and his/her parents will be called to come pick them up as soon as possible.
 If a child is out for 5 or more consecutive days due to illness and verification via a doctor’s note is given, your child will be allowed to make up this time during another camp session provided there is availability.
 In the event your child shows symptoms of illness, s/he will be brought to the nurse’s office where s/he will remain while the parents are contacted and asked to come and pick up the child.
 A more expanded medical policy is available upon request.

 Refund Policy :

 Our policy is that camp tuition is non-refundable.
 If your child has to withdraw from camp early, please call the office to speak with the camp director.
-Tuition will only be refunded if the camper withdraws for medical purposes and a doctor’s note is presented.
-If tuition has already been paid and the child withdraws for other reasons, you may be eligible for a camp credit.
+If you must withdraw your child because of medical reasons, and a doctors note is present, you may be eligible for a credit.

 Camp Transportation :

-If you have signed up for transportation North Reading Transportation Co. will notify you of the pickup and drop off time for your child.
-They will also provide you with a contact number for your child‘s driver.
-Children six years of age and younger must have an adult present at the pickup and drop off location.
+Camp uses North Reading Transportation to provide transportation to and from camp.
+Pick up and drop off locations are listed on our website.
+Children may not be left unattended while waiting for the bus.
+Children will on be released to parents or authorized people.
 While in camp vehicles, campers must remain in their seat belt at all times.
 No horseplay is allowed.
 If campers violate these rules, transportation will be discontinued.
 Please notify your driver and the camp office any time you will not be using the transportation service.